-The City's Grant Monitor (monitor) shall conduct a monitoring visit during the first quarter to provide technical assistance (if needed) and ensure that grantees are in compliance with the Grant Agreement.
-Thereafter, monitoring will be conducted during the third quarter of program operations or within 30 days prior to completion of the program (whichever comes first).
-In preparation for the monitoring visit, the monitor will review all written data on file for the Grantee, such as application for City funding, written agreement and amendments, reporting requirements, documentation of previous monitoring, and copies of audits (if applicable).
+The City shall conduct a monitoring visit during the first quarter to provide technical assistance (if needed) and ensure that grantees are in compliance with the Grant Agreement.
+In preparation for the monitoring visit, the monitor will review all written data on file for the Grantee, such as application for City funding, written agreement and amendments, reporting requirements, documentation of previous monitoring and copies of audits (if applicable).